PCGen/pcgen-deprecated/pcgen/installers/release-notes/README.md

 The project's current focus is on gaming material released under Wizards of the Coast's Open Gaming License (OGL) and sources supporting the Pathfinder RPG by Paizo, but the PCGen team also works with publishers to get permission to include limited Closed Content as well.
 PCGen runs on Windows, Mac OS X and Unix/Linux using Java

-# What's new for v6.2.1 RC2
+# What's new for v6.2.1 RC3

-Welcome to PCGen v6.02.1 RC2, the second release candidate for the patch to PCGen 6.2.
+Welcome to PCGen v6.02.1 RC3, the third release candidate for the patch to PCGen 6.2.
 This release includes 150+ bug fixes and improvements that we've made since the 6.2 production release.
 The highlights of the changes for PCGen 6.2.1 are listed below: